ColeBeasleyLover/ReceiptRabbit-Landing/README.md

 We are currently collecting early access signups.

-👉 Join the waitlist: [your link here]
+👉 Join the waitlist now for 3 months free.

 ---